Efficiency in the Serverless Cloud Paradigm: A Survey on the Reusing and Approximation Aspects: Nuts and Bolts of the Serverless Computing Paradigm

-\item Serverless computing and FaaS abstract the users from both the server maintenance and management too.
-However, unlike PaaS, using serverless entails breaking the application into multiple functions that each one can potentially be developed with a different programming language.
+Serverless computing and FaaS abstract the users from both server maintenance and management.
+However, unlike PaaS, using serverless entails breaking the application into multiple functions that each one can potentially be developed in a different programming language.
 Then, the entire function execution management, such as resource allocation, scaling, scheduling, fail-over, and platform configurations, are transparently handled by the underlying serverless platform.
-Thus, this paradigm simplifies the software development process and enables the users to become solution oriented and focus on their business logic, rather than specific server configuration details. \end{itemize}
+As such, this paradigm simplifies the software development process and enables the users to become solution-oriented and focus on their business logic, rather than specific server configuration details.